Health Impact Assessments

 For more information on Health Impact Assessments and their potential use in Louisville, contact us at 502-574-6616.

-New!
-Released February 28, 2020 - Health Impact Assessment of Expungement Policy in Kentucky
+Health Impact Assessment of Expungement Policy in Kentucky

 Basic foundations to health such as employment, housing, and access to food, can be blocked by a minor record acquired decades prior for an acquitted or dismissed case.
 Poverty, homelessness or insecure housing resulting from unemployment can exacerbate chronic disease, increase risk for mental health concerns, and create barriers to recovery from substance use disorders.
 Expunged records help people move from economic instability and the associated poor health outcomes to economic independence, providing for themselves and their families while helping to build the local economy.